mat1990dj/ha-apps/pecron_monitor/README.md

 A real-time MQTT streaming bridge built specifically for **Pecron LFP portable power stations** (such as the E3800LFP).
 This add-on connects to your power station and streams real-time wattage, battery percentages, and temperatures directly into Home Assistant via MQTT for beautiful, responsive dashboards.

-This add-on is a Home Assistant packaging wrapper that relies directly on the underlying core logic from Logan's [pecron-monitor](https://github.com/attractify-logan/pecron-monitor) library.
+This add-on is a Home Assistant packaging wrapper that relies directly on the underlying core logic from @attractify-logan [pecron-monitor](https://github.com/attractify-logan/pecron-monitor) library.

 ---